-BEGINNING DECEMBER 1, 2020, COUNTY COUNCIL MEETINGS WILL BE HELD VIRTUALLY VIA THE ZOOM PLATFORM.
-The public will be able to participate by joining the meeting, or by sending email to firstname.lastname@example.org.
-The meetings will continue to be live streamed on YouTube.
+BEGINNING APRIL 1, 2021, COUNTY COUNCIL MEETINGS WILL BE HELD IN PERSON.
+All meetings will continue to be live streamed on YouTube.

 On January 7, 2021, County Council held their first regular meeting of the year.
 At this meeting another union contract extension was voted into place for the Corrections personnel.
 Kathleen Wedge, former Deputy Director of Human Resources was appointed as Director of Human Resources, and there was a housekeeping change to Resolution 143-2020.
 Council also considered the expansion of hazard pay to the Gracedale employees who are willing to go an extra shift keeping the residents safe from COVID-19.
 Council will meet next on January 21, 2021 at 6:30 p.m.